abdulmuhaimint/github_actions_poc/README.md

 # Github actions PoC

-This repo contains code samples and github actions workflow for continuous integration of a nodejs project.
+This repo contains code samples and github actions workflow for the continuous integration of a nodejs project.

 **Tools used:**
 * jest (A Javascript testing framework)